raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 <!-- /TOC -->

 ## Introduction
-A basic motion detection and tracking system is implemented using two basic background substitution models:
+A simple motion detection and tracking system is implemented using two **basic** background substitution models:
 * First background model: **first frame** taken to model the background
 * Second background model: **weighted average** of frames